PLEASE READ! A note from the trailblazers:

 Of course, if you’ve done some of the more difficult races – like other half marathons in the Rocksylvania Series – you’ll feel right at home!

 Please pay attention during the pre-race gathering, where you’ll get valuable info about race day trail conditions.
 And remember: no matter what you do, follow the trail of orange ribbons!
 If you go 100 yards without seeing any ribbon, turn around and go back!
 We use a LOT of orange ribbon and as you pass one you can also usually see the next one and the previous one.
 The only time that’s not true is when you’re in dense growth and to go off trail you’d need a machete anyway!

-This coming year we are setting a six-hour time limit to complete the race.
+We are setting a six-hour time limit to complete the race.
 Cutoffs to reach each aid station are based on a generous 27.5 minute-per-mile average pace (adjusted to reflect the difficulty of each leg - especially the stairway).
 We recommend a competitor who is unable to maintain this pace on the course to please consider less challenging trail events and venues.